Can Bumble Bees Sting?

 - Consider pain medication.
 If you were stung, you can take some pain medication such as ibuprofen or acetaminophen.
 If your child was stung, contact your pediatrician for safe painkillers if needed.

 Some recommend that you mark the area with a pen.
-This way you can keep track if the swelling spreads to another area, indicating a severe reaction.
+This way you can keep track of the swelling to see if it spreads to another area, indicating a severe reaction.

 If you have been stung on your body, and start to notice swelling in your face or throat, go to the emergency room immediately.
 Other symptoms of severe reactions include difficulty breathing, hives, nausea, and dizziness.